fsvreddit/image-moderator/terms.md

 Reddit users are governed by the [Reddit User Agreement](https://www.redditinc.com/policies/user-agreement).
 [Discord](https://discord.com/terms) users are governed by their respective terms of service.
 Use of Sightengine's API is governed by Sightengline's [Terms of Service](https://sightengine.com/policies/terms).

-This app is provided without any warranty or guarantees.
+This app is provided without any warranty or guarantees, and is not affiliated with Sightengine.